Democratic Republic of Georgia: Downfall

 A vote at the League of Nations on granting membership to Georgia was held on 16 December 1920, with the resolution defeated: 10 voted for it, 13 against, and 19 abstained.
 Georgia gained de jure recognition from the Allies on 27 January 1921.
-This, however, did not prevent the country from being annexed by the Red Army to Soviet Russia.
+This, however, did not prevent the country from being occupied by the Red Army a month later.

 After Azerbaijan and Armenia had been Sovietized by the Red Army, Georgia found itself surrounded by hostile Soviet republics.
 Moreover, as the British had already evacuated the Caucasus, the country was left without any foreign support.

 According to Soviet sources, relations with Georgia deteriorated over alleged violations of the peace treaty, re-arrests of Georgian Bolsheviks, obstruction of convoys passing through Georgia to Armenia, and a strong suspicion that Georgia was aiding armed rebels in the North Caucasus.
 For its part, Georgia accused Moscow of fomenting anti-government riots in various regions of the country, and of provoking border incidents in the Zaqatala region, disputed with the Azerbaijan Democratic Republic.
 The Lori "neutral zone" was another challenge, as Soviet Armenia categorically demanded that Georgia withdraw the troops that had been stationed in the region since the fall of the Armenian Republic.